Student Academic Services

 - Teachers who notice a student is not performing academically to grade level or who is showing signs of need in any area of the Conceptual Model will complete the Building Blocks Questionnaire and submit it to their principal/supervisor.

-- The principal/supervisor will review and submit the questionnaire to the SAS staff for evaluation.
+- The Dean of Academics will review and submit the questionnaire to the SAS staff for evaluation.

-- A meeting between the principal, SAS staff and teacher will be held to determine the next steps:Request for testing.
+- A meeting between the principal, SAS staff and teacher will be held to determine the next steps.
+A request for testing with FWPS may be recommended.

-- Request for information from a physician or counselor/therapist
+- The school may request information from a physician or counselor/therapist.

 - Parents will be contacted by SAS staff, the concerns shared, and a request for testing made.

-- The principal, SAS staff and teachers will determine the accommodations and/or modifications needed to meet the student’s needs, based on what PCA is able to offer.
+- The Dean of Academics, SAS staff, and teachers will determine the accommodations and/or modifications needed to meet the student’s needs, based on what PCA is able to offer.

-- When the testing results are in hand, parents will be invited to a conference at which they will be asked to approve and provide for therapy, tutoring or whatever might be needed to meet the needs of the student.
+- When the testing results are available, parents will be invited to a conference.
+After discussion of the best strategies for student success, parents may be asked to approve and/or provide for therapy, tutoring, or whatever might be recommended to meet the needs of the student.

 - An Assessment and Education Plan (AEP) will be written and signed appropriately.